line/line-bot-sdk-nodejs/docs/guide/client.md

 ## Create a client

 The `LineBotClient` class is provided by the main module.
-It bundles all LINE API categories (Messaging, Insight, LIFF, etc.) into a single object so that you do not need to manage individual clients per API group.
+It bundles the channel-access-token based bot APIs (Messaging, Insight, LIFF, etc.) into a single object so that you do not need to manage individual clients per API group.

 ```js
 // ES modules or TypeScript